-I will tell you a story about a girl who entered college anticipating a chance to start over—a chance to bring out the person she always felt had been trapped inside.
-I will tell you about a girl who left high school as a depressed, eating-disordered, running-consumed, people-pleaser perfectionist who found out, upon entering college, that she still couldn’t let it all go.
+I entered college anticipating a chance to start over—a chance to bring out the person I had always felt had been trapped inside.
+I left high school as a depressed, eating-disordered, running-consumed, people-pleaser perfectionist who found out, upon entering college, that I still couldn’t let it all go.

-I will tell you that this girl reached her ultimate dream of running prestige with All-American finishes as a college freshman, only to realize that this was not as fulfilling as she had hoped it would be; that as everyone praised her for her efforts, fear of the dissatisfaction she felt and a yearning to go to extremes haunted her in the loneliness of the disorder and perfectionist mindset.
+I reached my dream in running with school records and All-American finishes as a college freshman, only to realize that this was not as fulfilling as I had hoped it would be; that as everyone praised me for my efforts, fear of the dissatisfaction I felt and a yearning to go to extremes haunted me in the loneliness of the disorder and perfectionist mindset.

-I will tell you about the leap this girl took to start a raw food diet.
-While there was skepticism from her peers, raw food was the first major change, a DARE, a switch where she realized she was in control of her life, that she could do big things, too.
-While it did not end up as the healthiest means to an end, it was a path to the voice she had buried down for so long.
+I took a leap of faith when I started a raw food diet.
+While there was skepticism from my peers, raw food was the first major change, a switch where I realized I was in control of me life, that I could do daring things, too.
+While it did not end up as the healthiest means to an end, it was a path to the voice I had buried down for so long.

-I will tell you about a girl who faced reality after that dream-come-true year of running—a girl who turned from a judgmental, glory-driven athlete to a humbled, scared, bingeing addict stripped of her running “superpowers.”
-I will tell you about the fears she faced in a life without her control of food or success in running, and the reality that hit her: she could be more than just running and food.
+I faced reality after that dream-come-true year of running—I had turned from a judgmental, glory-driven athlete to a humbled, scared, bingeing girl stripped of her running “superpowers.”
+I faced my greatest fears in a life without my control of food or success in running: I realized I could be more than just running and food.

-I will tell you how this girl’s written words began to give her a voice at last despite anxiety and shame in sharing it.
-I will tell you about the way her eyes opened beyond her own fears to see how many others dealt with what she went through, and worse—that it was never about discipline and desire, but about disorder and chaos and a missing identity.
+Writing gave me a voice at last despite anxiety and shame in sharing it.
+My eyes opened beyond my own fears to see how many others dealt with what I went through.
+I learned that it was never about discipline and desire, but about disorder and chaos and a confused identity.

-I will tell you about a girl who realized she could be more than the food she ate, the amount she weighed on the scale, the schedule she dictated herself by, and the times she ran in races.
-I will tell you about a girl who began to open her mouth not just to eat, but also to speak with confidence and enthusiasm because she realized how painful and frustrating it had felt to run in silence.
+I could be more than the food I ate, the amount I weighed on the scale, the schedule I dictated myself by, and the times I ran in races.
+I began to open my mouth not just to eat, but also to speak with confidence and enthusiasm because I realized how painful and frustrating it had felt to run in silence.

-I will tell you that I am graduating college with a four-inch surgical scar tracing down my right knee that tells a story not of physical pain but emotional rebirth; that a comeback was never about racing after breaking my kneecap, losing weight again, or achieving All American, but about learning to be the best Rachael I could be under the strain of every fear that became my reality.
-I graduate now with extra meat on my bones, a body that has carried me through it all, and a mind that never gave up.
+I am graduating college with a four-inch surgical scar tracing down my right knee that tells a story not of physical pain but emotional rebirth; that a comeback was never about racing after breaking my kneecap, losing weight again, or achieving All-American, but about learning to be the best Rachael I could be under the strain of every fear that became my reality.
+I graduate now with extra “meat on my bones,” a body that has carried me through it all, and a mind that never gave up.

-I will tell you that I began to see the joy in life with great friends and family—that I took the chance to break a few rules when I slept on the college soccer field for my twenty-first birthday, when I decided to not complete a school assignment for the first time in my life, when I got my first-ever C on an test, and when I decided that enough was enough with running to quit competing because the sport was taking away more than it was giving back.
+I began to see the joy in life with great friends and family.
+I took the chance to break a few rules when I slept on the college soccer field for my twenty-first birthday, when I decided to not complete a school assignment for the first time in my life, when I got my first-ever C on an test, and when I decided that enough was enough with running to quit competing because the sport was taking away more than it was giving back.

 That it was my turn to give back.